Albinegros de Orizaba: Orizaba F.C.

-In 1959 the club made his returns to action under the name of "Orizaba F.C." enrolling in the Segunda División de México (the second division) where the team played until the end of the 1960s.
-Subsecquently the club would be relegated to the Tercera División de México and won the tournament in the 1971–72 season under the management of Miguel Ángel Lujan Mata.
+In 1959, the club made his returns to action under the name of "Orizaba F.C." enrolling in the Segunda División de México where the team played until the end of the 1960s.
+Subsecquently, the club would be relegated to the Tercera División de México and won the tournament in the 1971–72 season under the management of Miguel Ángel Lujan Mata.
 But the club was once again folding due to lack of fan support and economical problems.

 Present day

 The club made another comeback in 2002 after the owner of Club Bachilleres de Guadalajara moved the club to Orizaba, this time under the name of Albinegros de Orizaba.
-The club also had an affiliate club in the second division.
-In 2002, the club became affiliated with first division club Pumas U.N.A.M.
-After having a bad year in the Primera A, the owner sold the club and relocated to Yucatán where it played under the name Lagartos de Tabasco, remaining the only affiliate second division team which remains as the city's club.
-The club played in the Segunda División de México until 2008, when the owner bought local club Tiburones Rojos de Coatzacoalcos who at the time played in the Primera A.The club has been playing in the reformed Liga de Ascenso between 2009 and 2011.
+The club also had an affiliate club in the Segunda División.
+In 2002, the club became affiliated with the Primera División club Pumas U.N.A.M.
+After having a very bad year in the Primera División 'A' de México, the owner sold the club and relocated to Tabasco where it played under the name Lagartos de Tabasco, remaining the only affiliate Segunda División team which remains as the city's club.
+The club played in the Segunda División de México until 2008, when the owner bought local club Tiburones Rojos de Coatzacoalcos who at the time played in the Primera División 'A' de México.The club has been playing in the reformed Liga de Ascenso de México between 2009 and 2011.

 Defunction

 After the serious financial problems of its rival from the same state, Tiburones Rojos de Veracruz, the teams were unified with Albinegros disappearing and Veracruz continuing in the Liga de Ascenso.
 As a tribute, Veracruz away kit is black and white, the characteristic colors of Albinegros de Orizaba.

 However, later, Veracruz converted the second team into Albinegros de Orizaba to recover his identity.
 Until 2017, Albinegros competed in the Liga Premier de Ascenso.
-In the same year, the team was relegated to Serie B de México due to lack of adequate sports facilities, in the Clausura 2018, Orizaba won the championship.
-For the 2018–19 season, the team returned to Serie A.
+In the same year, the team was relegated to the Serie B due to lack of adequate sports facilities, in the Clausura 2018, Orizaba won the championship.
+For the 2018–19 season, the team returned to the Serie A.

-On 18 December 2019.
-Orizaba was dissolved due to the disaffiliation of Veracruz.
+On December 18, 2019, Orizaba was dissolved due to the disaffiliation of Tiburones Rojos de Veracruz.
 Orizaba was the Veracruz reserve team and was registered with the same legal name as Veracruz.